intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

   ```cmd
   call "C:\Program Files (x86)\Intel\oneAPI\setvars.bat"
   ```
-  Please note that you need to set these environment again once you have a new command prompt window.
+  Please note that you need to set these environment variables again once you have a new command prompt window.

 ## Linux